mongodb/specifications/source/auth/auth.rst

 attempt to read the value given by the ``AWS_WEB_IDENTITY_TOKEN_FILE`` and interpret it as a file path.
 The contents of the file are read as the access token.
 If the path does not exist or cannot be read, or the environment variable does not exist, the driver MUST raise an error.

+AZURE
+_____
+When the PROVIDER_NAME mechanism property is set to "azure", the driver MUST attempt to retrieve a credential from the Azure Instance Metadata Service (IMDS).
+The driver MUST ensure that the TOKEN_AUDIENCE mechanism property is set when the PROVIDER_NAME is "azure".

+The driver MUST use the same procedure given in :ref:_access-token-azure to obtain an access token, with the one exception of using the TOKEN_AUDIENCE as the ``resource`` parameter.
+The azure credentials MUST be cached by TOKEN_AUDIENCE, and expire within 5 minutes of the time given by the ``expires_in`` parameter of the IMDS response.

 Caching Credentials